 Once complete, the boat will provide the people of New York and the communities along the route of the Erie Canal with an historically authentic, travelling, floating, venue.
-The Packet Boat will be vehicle for learning about and discussing the impact, legacy, and future of the Erie Canal.
+The Erie Canal Boat will be vehicle for learning about and discussing the impact, legacy, and future of the Erie Canal.

 We’re asking you to join us by contributing to this tangible work of craftsmanship, community, and history.

-We are asking everyone who is interested in the Packet Boat project to read through the questions and answers below.
-After reading the FAQ, if you have a question not addressed below, please feel free to email us at email@example.com.
+We are asking everyone who is interested in the Erie Canal Boat project to read through the questions and answers below.
+After reading the FAQ, if you have a question not addressed below, please feel free to email us at firstname.lastname@example.org.

-How do I sign up to work on the Packet Boat?
+How do I sign up to work on the Erie Canal Boat?

 When can I start volunteering?

-This is a three year project so we will be accepting and training volunteers in batches over the entire timespan.
-We will begin organizing our volunteer work crews this fall starting in November.
+This is a three year project concluding in September of 2023, so we will be accepting and training volunteers in batches over the entire timespan.
+We are currently organizing our volunteer work crews.
 We’ll continue volunteer introduction and training on a rolling basis as our needs expand.

 What skills or training will I need?